Fractional CMO playbook for AI infrastructure

 What fractional CMO engagements actually look like by company shape, broken down by industry and stage.

-AI infrastructure companies usually do not lose because the market is too small; they lose because the proof is too hard to find.
+AI infrastructure companies rarely lose because the market is too small; they lose because the proof a buyer needs is too hard to find.

 B2B SaaS growth usually breaks at the seam between product-led signals and the sales-led handoff: product activity says one thing, CRM stages say another.